 The first generation Husky 701 is a slightly toned down KTM 690: a bit less power, less fierce delivery and less suspension travel with different settings – but still plenty to be getting on with.
-These days there’s nothing much like these two bikes since BMW’s Xchallenge was dropped in 2009 and the Terra came and went in 2014.
-Pre-Cambrian XR650Ls and DR650s don’t really compare.
+Until the old Husky TE 610-engined SWMs, AJP PR7 and CCM GP450-replacement catch on, currently there’s nothing much like these two bikes since BMW’s Xchallenge was dropped in 2009.
+The short-lived Husky Terra and ancient XR650Ls and DR650s don’t compare.
 The 690/701s are hardcore, dirt thumpers where light weight (146kg dry) and performance trounce the comfort and equipment of your typical Tenere or KLR sofas, while still delivering excellent economy and RTW-usable service intervals.

 - 67hp with 3 maps + bad fuel map